CallMeAtomfried/markov.js/README.md

 markov.js is the node module. mkney.js is obsolete experimental stuff and does not work properly.
-Markov.py is WIP, will be an intercompatible port of markov.js, as in data trained with one will be possible to read with the other.
+Markov.py is WIP, will be an intercompatible port of markov.js, as in data trained with one will be possible to read with the other. main.js is a console implementation of image markov using markov.js.
+Its run from the commandline.
+Details below

 # Node module